Summary:

 The State Housing Laws and the Uniform Housing Code define substandard housing as any condition that exists to the extent that it endangers the life, limb, property, or safety of the occupants or the public.
 The city building department official found an infraction that one or more property deficiencies exist, which need to be repaired and brought up to current zoning and building standards.

-In both cases above, converting a bootleg building back to conforming or upgrading a building that was in disrepair will require a building permit, a set of plans, possible engineering reports, cost estimates, and a contractor's estimates to determine the total cost.
-If the borrower wants to obtain a loan for construction purposes, loan proceeds are handled by a licensed loan fund control company.
+In both cases above, converting a bootleg building back to conforming or upgrading a building that was in disrepair will require a building permit, a set of plans, possible engineering reports, cost estimates, and a contractor’s estimates to determine the total cost.
+If the Borrower wants to obtain a loan for construction purposes, the loan proceeds are handled by a licensed loan fund control company.

 The above example highlights the significant role of private money lenders in complex transactions.
 Their flexible underwriting, speed, and willingness to undertake such transactions make them invaluable.
-Private money lenders are often the go-to option for complex transactions due to their ability to adapt to unique situations and quick decision-making, making them key players in real estate financing.
+Private money lenders are often the go-to option for complex transactions due to their ability to adapt to unique situations and make quick decisions, making them key players in real estate financing.